twentworth12/drift-salesforce-lookup/README.md

 DRIFT_TOKEN = {Your Drift OAuth Token}
 SF_USER = {Your Salesforce User}
 SF_PASS = {Your Salesforce Pass.
-Not that you might have to append your SF security token too...}
+Note that you might have to append your SF security token too...}

 ### Linking to dev.drift.com